synopsys-sig/synopsys-extension/README.md

 Synopsys solution functionality is invoked directly by Synopsys Bridge, and indirectly by the Synopsys Security Scan, which downloads Synopsys Bridge and calls the respective adapters to run corresponding scans.

+# Prerequisites

+Before configuring Synopsys Action into your azure pipeline, note the following prerequisites:

+- **AZURE_TOKEN** is required as input when running Black Duck Fix PR, Black Duck/Coverity PR Comment.
+There 2 different types of tokens that can be passed to **AZURE_TOKEN**
+  1. When using `AZURE_TOKEN: $(System.AccessToken)`, you must enable this in the Azure interface.
+Go to **Project --> Project Settings --> Repository –-> Security –-> Build Service** and set **Contribute to pull requests** to **Allow**
+  2. When using `AZURE_TOKEN: $(PAT_TOKEN)`, PAT token should have minimum permissions `Code - Full` and `Pull Request Threads - Read & write`.
+Refer [Use personal access tokens](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) for more details.
+- Sensitive data such as access tokens, user names, passwords and even URLs must be configured using variable groups **(ADO → Project → Pipelines → Library → New Variable Group)**
+- Enable Build validation policy to trigger the pipeline on raising PR or any push event to existing branch (usually it will be done on main or master branch).
+Refer [Build Validation](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser#build-validation) for more details.

 ## Synopsys Security Scan - Polaris

+Synopsys Security Scan Extension found in the Azure DevOps Marketplace is the recommended solution for integrating Polaris into an ADO pipeline.

-Before running a pipeline using the Synopsys Security Scan and Polaris, add `azure-pipelines.yml` to your project.
+Before running a pipeline using the Synopsys Security Scan and Polaris, add `azure-pipelines.yml` to your project and configure required fields.

-Configure sensitive data like usernames, passwords and URLs using pipeline variables.

 Push those changes and agent will pick up the job and initiate the pipeline.

+Here's an example piepline for Polaris scan using the Synopsys Synopsys Security Scan:

 ```yaml
 trigger: